spacepy/dbprocessing/docs/developer/pull_requests.rst

 also makes it clear both who authored the commit and who approved it for the repository.

-One all conditions are met, a developer can `perform the merge
+Once all conditions are met, a developer can `perform the merge
 <https://docs.github.com/en/github/
 collaborating-with-issues-and-pull-requests/merging-a-pull-request>`_.